tuonglab/kttools/README.md

 ### jupyterhub issue

-Edit your `kernel.json` file like so:
+On jupyterhub, If you find yourself trying to import from local directory, i.e. `git clone`, and finding that you can't import it, you will need to edit your your `kernel.json` file like so:

 ```bash
 vi /home/jovyan/.local/share/jupyter/kernels/dandelion/kernel.json